 Possible Lipedema Treatments

 We’ve mentioned a few treatment options that can help to ease your discomfort during the early lipedema stages, but it’s worth it to take a closer look at the different possibilities available to you.
-Your surgeon will work with you to come up with a treatment plan that you feel comfortable with, depending on the stage and severity of the condition.
+Your plastic surgeon will work with you to come up with a treatment plan that you feel comfortable with, depending on the stage and severity of the condition.

 A lymphatic massage might decrease the amount of pain you experience.
 Also known as manual lymphatic drainage, it stimulates the lymph flow in your body, focusing on areas where there are blockages.
 This allows the lymph to flow through healthy vessels, where it can then drain.
 It can also help keep you from experiencing fibrosis.